empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 \end{equation}
 ```

 For several reasons (surface contamination, settling times of LEED electronics, etc) the optimum data acquisition time is around 1-2 s per energy point.
 In order to reduce noise it is best to accumulate charge on a slow-scan CCD and read out only once per energy as opposed to reading out at video frequency and averaging several images in the data acquisition computer.
-The former procedure is limited by the fact that the maximum charge per pixel is limited to around $10^5$ e.
-Hence, the maximum primary current is limited by the fact that this charge should not be exceeded when irradiated for 1 s by photons from an intense spot, i.e. $I_{pix, max} = 10^5$ e s$^{-1}$.
+The former procedure is limited by the fact that the maximum charge per pixel is limited to around $`10^5`$ e.
+Hence, the maximum primary current is limited by the fact that this charge should not be exceeded when irradiated for 1 s by photons from an intense spot, i.e. $`I_{pix, max} = 10^5`$ e s$`^{-1}`$.
 ``` math
 \begin{equation}
 I_{p,max} = \frac{I_{pix, max} }{I_{rel,max} \cdot e_{tot}} \cdot 10^{2} = \frac{10^{10}}{e_{tot}} \mbox{ e s}^{-1}
 \label{eq_Ipmax}
 \end{equation}
 ```
-This primary current would lead to a signal of $10^2$ e s$^{-1}$ per pixel or $10^4$ e s$^{-1}$ per spot for weak intensities, i.e. enough for an acceptable signal-to-noise ratio.
-Thus, depending on $e_{tot}$ the optimum primary current is between around 1 and 500 nA.
+This primary current would lead to a signal of $`10^2`$ e s$`^{-1}`$ per pixel or $`10^4`$ e s$`^{-1}`$ per spot for weak intensities, i.e. enough for an acceptable signal-to-noise ratio.
+Thus, depending on $`e_{tot}`$ the optimum primary current is between around 1 and 500 nA.

 If charging of the sample is a problem lower currents and correspondingly longer acquisition times may be required.

 ### Beam damage

 Although LEED is considered a non-destructive method, electron-induced damage to the sample can be a problem, in particular when organic molecules are studied.
-As a rule of thumb, a conventional LEED system with a beam current of 1 $\mu$A and a spot cross section of 1 mm$^2$ leads to an exposure of the order of 1 electron per molecule and second.
+As a rule of thumb, a conventional LEED system with a beam current of 1 $`\mu`$A and a spot cross section of 1 mm$`^2`$ leads to an exposure of the order of 1 electron per molecule and second.
 If I-V curves are recorded over an energy range of 250 eV in steps of 1 eV with a data collection time of 1 s per step this leads to a total exposure of 250 electrons per molecule.
 There are cases in the literature, however, where an exposure of the order of one electron per molecule can cause significant damage to a molecular layer .
 Beam damage can be reduced by using lower currents in the 1-100 nA range in connection with fast video-LEED systems and by scanning the sample during data acquisition.
 Short data acquisition times also minimise contamination effects from the residual gas.
 Such experimental set-ups enable detailed LEED studies of systems which are highly sensitive to beam damage and/or to contamination.
 Examples are ordered structures of water , benzene or rare gases on metal surfaces .

 The minimum beam currents required for video-LEED systems with MCP-intensified LEED screens (about 1 nA for substrate spots only, about 10-100 nA for weak superstructures) are significantly higher than beam currents used in counting devices (pA range).
 Even considering the much longer data acquisition times necessary for these systems the total electron doses are still smaller.
 However, such extreme conditions are imposed by the maximum count rates of their detectors, and are not needed in order to keep electron–induced damage within reasonable limits.
 One can test the stability of a particular adsorbate system against electron bombardment by simply recording the intensity of a superstructure beam versus electron dose (i.e. time of irradiation).
-As a typical example, the intensity of the ($\frac{1}{7},\frac{2}{7}$) beam of the $(\sqrt{7} \times \sqrt{7})$ R19$^\circ$ superstructure of benzene on Ru{0001} at an energy of 45 eV and a beam current of 130 nA stayed roughly constant with irradiation time for 10 minutes and decayed slowly afterwards; after 50 minutes of irradiation it had decreased by about 30%.
+As a typical example, the intensity of the ($`\frac{1}{7},\frac{2}{7}`$) beam of the $`(\sqrt{7} \times \sqrt{7})`$ R19$`^\circ`$ superstructure of benzene on Ru{0001} at an energy of 45 eV and a beam current of 130 nA stayed roughly constant with irradiation time for 10 minutes and decayed slowly afterwards; after 50 minutes of irradiation it had decreased by about 30%.

-The most beam-sensitive overlayer we have analysed up to now is $(\sqrt{3} \times \sqrt{3})$ R30$^\circ$ H$_2$O/Ru(001) , which is already degraded significantly by about 60 s of irradiation at 200 nA (intensity change of about 10%).
+The most beam-sensitive overlayer we have analysed up to now is $`(\sqrt{3} \times \sqrt{3})`$ R30$`^\circ`$ H$`_2`$O/Ru(001) , which is already degraded significantly by about 60 s of irradiation at 200 nA (intensity change of about 10%).
 In this case, data acquisition had to be split up into segments of 50 eV (steps of 1 eV, 1 s per energy point) in order to achieve reliable results.
 However, the IV curves of the majority of surface structures investigated in our laboratory so far could be collected in one run without compromising the quality of the data, since a full energy scan (30 eV - 400 eV) can be performed within a total exposure time which is well below the onset of significant sample degradation (e.g. 370 s for benzene on Ru(001) with 1 s irradiation per energy point and steps of 1 eV).

 ## Data Preparation